cpoc-internal/nccl-install-test/README.md

-# NCCL-install and NCCL Test
+# NVIDIA NCCL-install and NCCL Test

 please use root to install nccl